Liberals’ Denial of Islamist Terror Lets Bigots Act Like Good Guys

 In Christchurch, the condemnation from liberals is clear and specific – "white supremacy", "Islamophobia", "hate-filled extremism", “fascism”.

-But in Colombo, while the condemnation is there, but it is vague and platitudinous – "stand united", "Easter worshippers", "terrorism", "saddened".
+But in Colombo, while the condemnation is there, it is vague and platitudinous – "stand united", "Easter worshippers", "terrorism", "saddened".

 Kavita Krishnan, an Indian icon of the left, jumped to blame Sri Lanka's 'majority' (Sinhalese) for the Colombo bombings, before any investigation was completed – it's just one small example of the difference in the way the left deals with terror or extremism based on the identity of the perpetrator.